helsing72/ops/HandlingErrors.md

 MyErrorListener listener;
 participant->addListener(&listener);

 ```

-For the purpose of only logging errors, OPS' C++ imlementation comes with a predefined class called `ops::ErrorWriter` which can be used to print to any `std::o_stream`.
+For the purpose of only logging errors, OPS' C++ implementation comes with a predefined class called `ops::ErrorWriter` which can be used to print to any `std::o_stream`.
 This is how you use it:

 ```
 ops::ErrorWriter errorWriter(std::cout);